collective-soundworks/soundworks/README.md

 ###### Methods

 - `constructor(options:Object = {})`
   The constructor method instantiates the `ClientOrientation` module on the client side.
-It takes the `options` object as an argument, whose optional property is:
+It takes the `options` object as an argument, whose optional properties are:
+  - `color:String = 'black'`
+    Sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
   - `text:String = "Point the phone exactly in front of you, and touch the screen."` The text to be displayed on the dialog.